Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer.md

 ![Launch](/static/assets/on-premise/images/installation/launch.png)

-If you did not install the client libraries during this installation, then after installed the Bold BI setup, you can install it using ClientLibrary.msi setup.
+If you did not install the client libraries during this installation, then after installed the Bold Reports setup, you can install it using ClientLibrary.msi setup.
 The following steps to install the client libraries.

-1. Go to the location C:\Program Files (x86)\Bold BI Enterprise Edition\Client Library.
+1. Go to the location C:\Program Files (x86)\Bold Reports Enterprise Edition\Client Library.
 And double click the setup file named ClientLibrary.msi.

 ![Location](/static/assets/on-premise/images/installation/location.png)